RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### node_type

-    - **description**: The name of the node type to filter by.
+    - The name of the node type to filter by.
 If no value provided node type will not be considered.

     - Acceptable input types: string.